Once upon a time, individuals worked for just one or two employers during their lifetimes.

 To be sure, the clock's been running out for pension plans over the past few decades, with fewer employers offering them to workers.
-In 1984, 24.2 million individuals were enrolled in a traditional pension.
-Today, that number has fallen to 11 million, according to the Employee Benefit Research Institute, or EBRI.
+In 1979, 28 percent of all workers were enrolled in defined benefit plans.
+By 2012, it had dropped to 3 percent, according to the Employee Benefit Research Institute, or EBRI.

 But the demise of the pension may have happened even faster than expected, thanks to the Pension Protection Act.